 unique clients served through CAP projects in 2014

-Learn more about how CAP works, how businesses can participate, and what makes a good CAP proposal from the CCIB website.
+Learn more about how CAPs work, how businesses can participate, and what makes a good CAP proposal from the CCIB website.

-- Learn more about CAP projects at the Calvin Center for Innovation in Business (CCIB)
+- Learn more about CAPs at the Calvin Center for Innovation in Business (CCIB)

-- See companies that have used Calvin business students for consulting through CAP.
+- See companies that have used Calvin business students for consulting through CAPs.

-- Find out how businesses can participate in CAP and receive top-notch consulting from Calvin business students.
+- Find out how businesses can participate in CAPs and receive top-notch consulting from Calvin business students.